martinvonz/jj/docs/install-and-setup.md

 #### From Source

-First make sure that you have the `libssl-dev`, `openssl`, `pkg-config`, and `build-essential` packages installed by running something like this:
+First make sure that you have a Rust version >= 1.76 and that the `libssl-dev`, `openssl`, `pkg-config`, and `build-essential` packages are installed by running something like this:

 ```shell
 sudo apt-get install libssl-dev openssl pkg-config build-essential